Analysis | GOP state lawmakers: The Three-Fifths Compromise was actually good

 “The Three-Fifths compromise was a direct effort to ensure that Southern states never got the population necessary to continue the practice of slavery everywhere else in the country,” Tennessee state Rep. Justin Lafferty (R) claimed Tuesday.

-Lafferty added: “By limiting the number of population in the count, they specifically limited the number of representatives that would be available in the slave-holding states, and they did it for the purpose of ending slavery -- well before Abraham Lincoln, well before Civil War.
+Lafferty added: “By limiting the number of population in the count, they specifically limited the number of representatives that would be available in the slaveholding states, and they did it for the purpose of ending slavery — well before Abraham Lincoln, well before Civil War.
 Do we talk about that?
-I don’t hear that anywhere in this conversation across the country."
+I don’t hear that anywhere in this conversation across the country.”

 In fact, if he looked closely, he would have seen a version of his claim during a similar debate in Colorado a few weeks ago.
 In that one, state Rep. Ron Hanks (R) claimed that “the Three-Fifths Compromise was an effort by non-slave states to reduce the amount of representation the slave states had.
 It was not impugning anybody’s humanity.”